DevZest/RDO.Net/src/Docs/articles/data_presentation_the_right_way.md

 ## The Right Way

-Thanks to <xref:orm_data_access_the_right_way#rich-metadata---relational-data-objects>, we now have foundations to build a comprehensive presentation layer into single <xref:DevZest.Data.Presenters.DataPresenter> class, mapping <xref:DevZest.Data.DataRow> into <xref:DevZest.Data.Presenters.RowPresenter>, with the following features built out of box:
+Thanks to [Rich Metadata](xref:orm_data_access_the_right_way#rich-metadata---relational-data-objects), we now have foundations to build a comprehensive presentation layer into a highly reusable and fully customizable <xref:DevZest.Data.Presenters.DataPresenter> class, mapping <xref:DevZest.Data.DataRow> into <xref:DevZest.Data.Presenters.RowPresenter>, with the following features built out of box:

 * Selection, sorting, filtering and hierarchical grouping.
-* Data binding to UI elements.
+* UI elements life time management and data binding.
 * Editing and validation.
 * Layout and UI virtualization.